souryacs/LitRevw/Variants_SNP_GWAS_SV_Related.md

 [BEATRICE: Bayesian Fine-mapping from Summary Data using Deep Variational Inference - Ghoshal et al. bioRxiv 2023](https://www.biorxiv.org/content/10.1101/2023.03.24.534116v1) In contrast to the sampling methods (Bayesian approaches using MCMC etc.) here the posterior distribution of causal variants given the GWAS summary statistics is modeled by a concrete distribution, whose parameters are estimated by a deep neural network.
 Such NN formulation helps to use computatioally efficient gradient-based optimization to minimize the KL divergence between the proposal binary concrete distribution and its posterior distribution of the causal variants.

+[A more accurate method for colocalisation analysis allowing for multiple causal variants - Wallace, PLoS Genetics 2021](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1009440) Presents coloc-susie, uses SUSIE to fine map and decompose the input summary statistics (of 2 traits) into multiple independent signals (and fine-mapped variants), runs coloc on these pairs of signals, to identify the colocalized variants.
+Free from the assumption of single colocalized variant per locus.
+When SUSIE does not return any credible set, recommends to use the single variant version of coloc.

 ## QTL / SNP enrichment analysis